brianhigh/research-computing/regex.md

 Change the coordinates to use a signed format:

-* Precede S latitudes and W longitudes with a minus sign.
+* Precede S latitudes and W longitudes with a minus sign ("-").
 * Remove the N, S, E, and W compass direction characters.

 Do this in two steps (two sets of expressions).
 So, after your first step,